Naya Rivera: Relationships and family

 Rivera dated actor Tahj Mowry between 2000 and 2004, after having first met shooting a commercial when Rivera was four and later working together on Smart Guy in the 1990s.
-She remained close with Tahj and his family, particularly his sisters, Tia and Tamera Mowry, for many years, including helping the sisters find an apartment when they got kicked out of their house and appearing on Tia Mowry at Home in 2017.
+She remained close with Tahj and his family, particularly his sisters, Tia and Tamera Mowry, for many years, once helping the sisters find an apartment when they got kicked out of their house and appearing on Tia Mowry at Home in 2017.
 In an Instagram tribute post on July 12, 2020, after Rivera was declared missing, Mowry wrote that he never stopped loving Rivera.
 Between 2008 and 2010, Rivera dated Glee co-star Mark Salling.
 The two had a rocky relationship and ultimately split at the request of Salling's publicist; she later said that Salling breaking up with her felt like "the worst thing ever" at the time.
 Salling was arrested in 2015 for possessing child pornography; in her book (written before Salling's subsequent suicide), Rivera expressed that she was not "totally shocked" at this, but it still took her by surprise.
 She then briefly dated actor Ryan Dorsey, whom she would later marry.
 In her memoir, Rivera revealed that she had an abortion in 2010, shortly after splitting from Dorsey, due to the fact that her career was taking off with the success of Glee; she did not tell Dorsey about the abortion until they got back together in 2014, and said that he was supportive and respectful when she did.
 She wrote about the abortion in her book "[to use] her platform [to] tackle the stigma".

-In April 2013 she began dating recording artist Big Sean, and the couple announced their engagement in October 2013 but split up in April 2014.
+In April 2013, Rivera began dating recording artist Big Sean.
+The couple announced their engagement in October 2013, but split up in April 2014.
 While they were together, Big Sean rapped about her in his featured part on the track "All Me" by Drake.
 In her memoir, Rivera wrote that she found out their relationship was over "at the same time as the rest of the world" when Big Sean published the news on the internet.
 After they broke up, she asked Big Sean not to write a song about her; this instead encouraged him to do so, and he added verses about Rivera to a song he was writing called "I Don't Fuck with You", which became the lead single from his 2015 album Dark Sky Paradise.
 The song peaked at number 1 on the US Hot R&B/Hip-Hop Songs and at number 11 on the US Billboard Hot 100.
 Rivera performed the song on a 2018 episode of Lip Sync Battle, seen as shading him.
 In 2017, Big Sean released another diss track about Rivera, "No More Interviews", which In Touch Weekly said "really takes aim at Naya's neck".